eflautt/ga-data-science/lessons/lesson-03/readme.md

 1. Continuous: Continous variables are things such as: height, income, etc.
 2. Categorical: Categorical variables are things such as: race, gender, paint colors, movie titles, etc

-We'll discuss these more in future lessons.
+We'll discuss these in future lessons.

 <a name="demo2"></a>
 ## Demo: Classes (15 mins)

-###Class/Dummy Variables
+### Class/Dummy Variables
 Let's say we have a categorical variable called "area".
 It is saved in our dataset as one of the following strings:

 *	"rural"